msjimc/AgileStructure/guide/README.md

 ### Preferred long read sequence aligners

 Long reads that span a break point will appear to consist of two regions of homology, mapping to different locations in the genome.
 How these chimeric alignments are reported are aligner specific.
-Some aligners such as minimap2 ([github](https://github.com/lh3/minimap2), [paper](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)), treat the two regions as different alignments, but will report the secondary alignment as a CIGAR string in the alignments tag section, while those like lra ([github](https://github.com/ChaissonLab/LRA), [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009078)), may report a single alignment with an insertion or deletion reported in the alignments CIGAR string.
+Some aligners such as minimap2 ([github](https://github.com/lh3/minimap2), [paper](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)), treat the two regions as different alignments, but will report the secondary alignment as a condensed CIGAR string in the alignments tag section, while those like lra ([github](https://github.com/ChaissonLab/LRA), [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009078)), report the read as two separate alignments, but not directly reference the other alignment position and CIGAR string.
+However, for shorter indels both aligns will report them in the CIGAr string (see section @@@)
 AgileStructure is able to analyse both annotations, but the first method is the most flexible and will allow more complex break points to be processed than those that hard clip the sequence and don't include the location of secondary alignment.
 Consequently, it is recommended to align data using an aligner like minimap2.

 ### Optional data